bca-95/hclust/README.md

 *The module is already functional.
-However, I still need to update the readme file
+However, I still need to update the readme file. <br>
+*In the near future, I would like to integrate this script in deep learning, to choose wisely all the input hyper-parameters

 # Revised hierarchical clustering (RHCC)
 ## Introduction